The b-functions of semi-invariants of quivers: b-functions of semi-invariants of quivers

-\proof \begin{itemize} \item[(a)] We show this for $\alpha$ preprojective.
+\begin{proof} \begin{itemize} \item[(a)] We show this for $\alpha$ preprojective.
+By Lemma \ref{lem:recip}, $f$ has multiplicity-free weight.
 Applying the Coxeter transformation sufficiently many times, we arrive at a semi-invariant whose weight corresponds to a projective dimension vector, which implies that it is constant.
 The only thing one has to deal with is that after applying a reflection transformation $c_x$, one might end up with a vector $\beta'$ with $\beta'_x<0$.
-But in this case the function doesn't depend on $x$, so after replacing $\beta'_x$ with $0$, we can carry on with the procedure. \item[(b)] If the canonical decomposition of $\beta$ doesn't have the simple $S_x$ as summand, for $x$ a sink, then applying $c_x$ to each irreducible gives us the canonical decomposition of $c_x(\beta)$.
-We apply the reflection functor in the order given by the admissible sequence until we reach a simple, that is, by applying $c_{x_{i-1}}$ we reach the simple $S_{x_{i}}$ as a summand of the canonical decomposition.
+But in this case the function doesn't depend on $x$, so after replacing $\beta'_x$ with $0$, we can carry on with the procedure. \item[(b)] If the canonical decomposition of $\beta$ doesn't have the simple $S_x$ as summand, for $x$ a sink, then applying $c_x$ to each indecomposable in the canonical decomposition gives us the canonical decomposition of $c_x(\beta)$.
+We apply the reflection functor in the order given by the admissible sequence repeatedly until we reach a simple, that is, by applying $c_{x_{i-1}}$ we reach the simple $S_{x_{i}}$ as a summand of the canonical decomposition.
 Write $f=c_W$.
 Since $f$ doesn't vanish on the generic element, we have that $W_x=\Hom(S_x,W)=0$.
-By the Simplification Lemma \ref{thm:simp}, this implies that $f$ doesn't depend on the arrows of the sink $x_i$.
+By Lemma \ref{thm:simp}, this implies that $f$ doesn't depend on the arrows of the sink $x_i$.
 So we can drop all $S_{x_{i}}$ from the canonical decomposition and then continue by applying $c_{x_i}$.
-After we get rid of all preprojectives this way, we start working dually (with sources) to get rid of all preinjectives. \end{itemize} \prend
+After we get rid of all preprojectives this way, we start working dually (with sources) to get rid of all preinjectives. \end{itemize} \end{proof}

 The following corollary follows immediately by either case in Proposition \ref{thm:pre}:

 \begin{corollary} All semi-invariants of Dynkin quivers are reducible by reflections. \end{corollary}